TN vs IPS vs VA: Best Monitor Display for Gaming

 Questions to Ask Before Choosing a Monitor Panel Type

-What will you be using the monitor for?
+What will you be Using the Monitor for?
 Gaming?
 Graphic design?

 This is an important question because the type of usage your monitor will see will be a big determining factor in which type of panel you can get.
 If you are going to use your monitor solely for competitive gaming—I’m talking CS:GO, LoL, COD, Dota 2, etc.—then a TN panel with a high refresh rate and low response time will be your best bet.